wallynm/react-navigation-side-tabs/README.md

 ```

 `Tab.Navigator.showLabel`
-Defines if the render only icons or also respectivelly labels
+Defines if to render only icons or labels also.
  ```js
 <Tab.Navigator
   tabBarOptions={{